Axelrod-Python/Axelrod/docs/usage.rst

 Thus we see that there are multiple Nash equilibria for this game.
 Two pure equilibria that involve both players playing :code:`Defector` and both players playing :code:`TitForTat`.

-To further study how this system evolves over time and how robust some of the observations we have made are let us look at how this game can be interpreted in an ecological setting.

 Noisy Tournaments
 ^^^^^^^^^^^^^^^^^